 Every successful online business has a marketing funnel of some sort in place.
-The funnel provides a roadmap of how the business walks prospects from the awareness and interest stage through to becoming paying customers.
-Some will even go as far as turning loyal customers into brand ambassadors.
+The funnel is a road map that turns prospects into customers and then loyal customers into brand ambassadors.

 Quiz funnels generally have the same goal as standard marketing funnels except for a few exciting twists.

 In traditional funnels, marketers assume what users want.
 For example, you landed on this blog post about quiz marketing funnels.
 We can, therefore, assume that you are interested in quizzes and marketing funnels and put you in that segment.

 But that's the thing.
 We assume what you're interested in.
 The bottom line remains that we don't know that for sure.
 On the contrary, a custom quiz will help us know exactly what you're interested in.
 This way we'll eliminate guesswork in the segmentation process.

 Discover how to create a powerful quiz funnel that will have a direct positive impact on your conversion rate:

 What is a Quiz Funnel?